-Use this dialog box to change the location of a channel within the T1 signal time slots.
-This dialog box is also used for drop and insert applications.

-Select Settings Time Slot Allocation
+Use this dialog box to change the location of a channel within the E1 signal time slots.
+Select Settings▶Time Slot Allocation

-Figure 16.
+Figure 15.
 Setting the Time Slot Allocation

 Use the following steps to change time slot allocation.
 Time slots and chassis slots must be unallocated before they can be allocated.
 The first three steps are followed to unallocate chassis slots (channels) from time slots. the last two steps are followed to allocate chassis slots (channels) to time slots.